Difference Between Primer And Promoter

 • Sensitivity and Specificity: The use of specific primers in PCR allows for the sensitive and accurate detection of low levels of pathogens, making it an invaluable tool in epidemiology and infectious disease control.

-ALSO READ: What Is The Difference Between Fresh Frozen Plasma And Cryoprecipitate
+ALSO READ: Difference Between Ilium And Ileum

 This application is particularly important in the rapid diagnosis of conditions like COVID-19, where timely and accurate testing is critical.